My life as a Middle School Mob Boss

 Status: Work in progress (60k words)

-Summary: Seventh grader Nelson Dinkleman accidently-on-purpose takes an offer he can’t refuse – or at least isn’t smart enough to.
-Play the role of middle school mafia boss and he can skate by without studying for the whole year.
-All he has to do is make sure Otto, the son of a Chicago mobster, passes the big test.
+Summary: Seventh grader Nelson Dinkleman accidently-on-purpose takes an offer he can’t refuse (or at least isn’t smart enough to.)
+Maya, a streetwise twelve year-old as sharp with her fists as she is with her tongue, strong-arms Nelson into playing the role of middle school mafia boss.
+Nelson doesn’t put up much of a fight though, because honestly school kingpin sounds pretty good to a pencil-necked kid with a face full of pimples.
+All Nelson has to do is make sure Otto, the son of a real Chicago mobster, passes the big test.

-Nelson’s only real help is Maya, the street savvy insider who’s as sharp with her fists as she is with her tongue.
-But Maya’s been telling lies and setting Nelson up as more of a stool pigeon than a mob boss.
-She’s working for the enemy too and digs up a secret from Nelson’s past.
+Nelson’s cutting deals and shaking people down to get Otto tutored for the big day – but Maya’s been telling lies.
+She’s a ringer working for the rival mob boss, and digs up a secret from Nelson’s past.
 He’s on the lamb from people way worse than the mob – the federal government.

-The fix is in and Nelson has to betray Otto by sinking his friend’s chances of passing the test.
-Otherwise Maya’s going to drop the dime on Nelson and he’ll end up spending a nickel to a quarter in the state pen.
+The fix is in and Nelson has to betray Otto by sinking his new friend’s chances of passing the big test.
+If he doesn’t, Maya’s going to drop the dime on him and he could end up doing a nickel to a quarter in the state pen.

 The Boy and the Silver Tree